Mariamkassab/DBMS-Shell-script/README.md

 # Bash Shell Script Database Management System (DBMS):

- * This is a simple DBMS project using Bash Script Implemented by @Mariam-Kassab and @Rania_Fahmy - ITI intake 43 - DevOps Track - Q3
+ * This is a DBMS project using Bash Script Implemented by @Mariam-Kassab and @Rania_Fahmy - ITI intake 43 - Q3 - DevOps Track

  * The Project aims to develop DBMS, enabling users to store and retrieve data from Hard-disk.
 ---